 Health Service: provides a range of health related advice and services for staff and students.

 Other Useful Information and Resources

-- Dundee Carers Centre practical and emotional support, advocacy and training plus information about welfare rights and benefits for unpaid carers in Dundee.
+- Dundee Carers Centre practical and emotional support, advocacy and training plus information about Short Breaks and Self-directed Support for unpaid carers in Dundee.

 - Fife Carers Centre a range of support for unpaid carers in Fife

 - Angus Carers Centre a range of support for unpaid carers in Angus

 - Perth Carers Hub (PKAVS) a range of support for unpaid carers in Perthshire

 - Upbeet - project to provide help young adult carers in Dundee aged 15-30 years access confidential information and support.